ShaneON/github-search/README.md

 It was just as follows 'Authorization': 'token foobar'.

 I tested the app mostly using 'rails' and my own github account name 'shaneon'.
+I used the chrome browser during dev and testing.